-The transformation to a resource efficient economy is generally characterised by an increase in resource productivity and an absolute reduction of material input.
-One of the approaches to measure resource productivity is gross domestic product (GDP) divided by domestic material consumption (DMC)8.
+The transformation to a resource-efficient economy is generally characterised by an increase in resource productivity and an absolute reduction of material input.
+One of the approaches to measure resource productivity is the gross domestic product (GDP) divided by domestic material consumption (DMC)9.
 DMC measures the total amount of materials directly used by an economy.
 It is defined as the annual quantity of raw materials extracted from the domestic territory of the focal economy, plus all physical imports minus all physical exports (Eurostat 2010).
-Since these indicators are available on national level only, no statement on the Alpine region itself can be formulated.